italia/designers.italia.it/.github/ISSUE_TEMPLATE/open-an-issue---EN.md

  > If relevant please include information on device type, operating system, browser.
  > Consider adding screen captures to enhance your report.
  ## Other
- > Add links to examples, research, design, or code to accompany the issue, if available.
+ > If available, provide links to related examples, research, designs or code
  ----
  [Do you know the Italia's Design System contribution model?](https://designers.italia.it/design-system/come-contribuire/modello-di-contribuzione/) (Italian language)